 Choose your cardboard, special box or plastic container by shape, width, and height.
 The deciding factors depend on the size of the storage unit and how you plan on arranging the space.
 One idea is to utilize shelving for easy access to frequently used and seasonal items.
 Shelves also free up the floor space so you can move around in the unit.

-Storing Christmas Decorations
+Using the Right Box for Storing Christmas Decorations

 Whether the Christmas ornaments are family heirlooms, unique gifts that were passed down or your first Christmas away from home, they need to be packed with precision.
 Keeping your decorations looking great and in one piece happens only when they are stored correctly.